 Publication and dissemination plan

-We plan to formerly disseminate findings from the trial between August 2017 and February 2018.
+The plan is to formerly disseminate findings from the trial between August 2017 and February 2018.
 Findings will be tailored to the needs of different stakeholders and disseminated through a series of workshops, lay summaries, presentations at conferences and academic peer reviewed papers.
-We will involve care home staff and residents in the production of dissemination materials to ensure they are presented in a format accessible and meaningful to care home residents.
+Care home staff and residents will be involved in the production of dissemination materials to ensure they are presented in a format accessible and meaningful to care home residents.

-We believe the methods we report will also be transferable to other behaviour change initiatives in care homes.
+The trialists believe the methods will also be transferable to other behaviour change initiatives in care homes.

 Intention to publish date